MicrosoftDocs/customer-insights/ci-docs/journeys/portal-optional.md

 ## Adding a Power Apps portal to an outbound marketing instance

-Because this integration is only available in legacy, outbound marketing application solutions, to add portals to an instance of outbound marketing, you must request it through the **Settings** -> **Versions** page outbound marketing request form at the time you request to add outbound marketing to your real-time journeys instance.
+This integration is only available in legacy outbound marketing application solutions.
+To add portals to an instance of outbound marketing, you must request it on the outbound marketing request form (located at **Settings** > **Versions**) at the same time you request to add outbound marketing to your real-time journeys instance.
 You must provide the details of the portal URL at the time of the request and it can be enabled for you by exception.

 > [!NOTE]
 > If have integrated Power Apps portals with your Customer Insights - Journeys instance and the portal suddenly stops working or disappear, the portal trial license may have expired.
 To determine whether this is the case: